 Will I have to vacate my room during the Easter and Christmas holidays?

-No, all of our halls of residence accommodation agreements are either 40, 46, 48, 50 or 51 weeks and are inclusive of Christmas and Easter holiday periods.
+No, all of our halls of residence accommodation agreements are either 40, 46, 48, or 50 weeks and are inclusive of Christmas and Easter holiday periods.
 You may stay in your room for the full period stated on your accommodation agreement.

-If you wish to check your specific dates check with your accommodation provider or on your accommodation agreement.
+If you wish to check your specific dates check on your accommodation agreement on your online dashboard.

 Can I bring my car?